solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/addresses.md

 ## Usage

-When writing a proposal, pass the addresses path to the proposal constructor.
-[Proposal.sol](https://github.com/solidity-labs-io/forge-proposal-simulator/blob/main/proposals/Proposal.sol) will load the addresses from the path and make them available to the proposal.
+When writing a proposal, set the `addresses` object using the `setAddresses` method.
+Ensure the correct path for `Addresses.json` file is passed inside the constructor while creating the `addresses` object.
 Use the `addresses` object to add, update, retrieve, and remove addresses.
+Hack: A single `addresses` object can also be set to more than one proposal to reflect changes from one proposal into another.

 ```solidity
 pragma solidity ^0.8.0;